gnat/send-to-discord.sh/README.md

-# Why?
+# Why does this exist?
-Don't pull in a full docker container just to send a few messages.
+Send messages to discord (.. no more Docker containers.. no more npm install.. no more bullshit..)

-## Script version (discord.sh)
+## Shell script (discord.sh)
 ```bash
 TITLE=${1:-"Title"}
 MESSAGE=${2:-"Message"}